 Fundbox Ltd was founded in 2012 and started offering its product in 2014 with the niche business model of providing advances on outstanding invoices to businesses and freelancers.
 One of the company’s founders, Eyal Shinar, came up with the idea for Fundbox after he watched his mother struggle with cash flow in her staffing business in Israel.
 Fundbox’s goal is to help small businesses maintain adequate cash flow by reducing their wait time for customers to pay invoices.
 Fundbox aims to address a more narrow and immediate need: paying business owners for the work they’ve already done.

 Businesses and freelancers can sign up for Fundbox and link their bookkeeping applications to find out if Fundbox will advance funds for their outstanding invoices.
 The company uses algorithms to determine which invoices it will provide funding for and what cost its customers will pay for the advances.
 The advance and all fees must be paid off within 12 weeks.
+Benefits of the service include:

 Easy-to-Meet Loan Requirements